The Tao of HEre in Seattle

 If you feel like you know of such a place, and I have not written about it or mentioned it on my podcast, please email me at email@example.com, and I will explore it.

 On most weekends, I do not have a schedule, or drive with much haste.
 If Seattle skyscrapers were the woods, I would be the type who wanders with no particular place to go.
 I'd break twigs, kick tree stumps, pick up odd shaped rocks, examining the uniqueness of each and every bug or animal that I would see.
 There is no "plan" for Here in Seattle.
 It is merely an art project that I can't get enough of.
-Seattle is more interesting than any other city I've ever lived in, and I want to share what I've found.
+Seattle is more interesting than any other city I've ever lived in, and I want to share what I've discovered.

 Here in Seattle accepts no advertising dollars from any of the companies or persons mentioned.
-This is a free flowing site designed to mainly inform the reader of the many interesting activities that can be found in Seattle.
+This is a free flowing site designed to mainly inform the reader of the many interesting people, activities, and events that can be found in Seattle.
 Please feel free to distribute any or all information gathered within.
 Some of the information you read is factual, while the other is narrative.
 All of it is intended to be educational and interesting.
 There are a few sources dedicated to Seattle locations that are no longer open (Lost Seattle, Vanishing Seattle), but this site is not really one of them.
 Here in Seattle focuses on what IS here, and tries to explain why it is unique and interesting.

 Thank you for your time, and good luck in your search for meaning in this world.